 1. Increase hydration

 Which cat foods are high in fibre?
-While most brands don't tend to display fibre content as a primary callout, you will generally find that most feline weight control or hairball management diets are high fibre.
+While most brands don't tend to display fibre content as a primary callout, you will generally find that most feline weight control or hairball control cat food diets are high fibre.
 Our top recommendations include:

 3. Add fibre to the food.

 You can add some extra fibre to your cat's diet by mixing in some cooked, mushy pumpkin or zucchini with their regular cat food.
-You can also sprinkle some natural psyllium husk onto the food; however always ensure you select a natural psyllium product free from any artificial sweeteners.
+You can also sprinkle some natural psyllium husk onto the food; however always ensure you select a natural psyllium product free from any artificial sweeteners such as Crooked Lane Harvest Psyllium made specifically for pets.
 Try starting with half a teaspoon once daily, and adjust the dose based on your cat's response.

 4. Try a stool softening product